itsbenchase/edi/friends.md

 Next - create a GitHub account if you don't have one (it's also free), and clone the database to your computer - I recommend using both [Github's offical CLI](https://cli.github.com/) and [Git](https://git-scm.com/) for all work with the EDI calculator (both programs are free).

+Download and intall instructions for [the CLI](https://github.com/cli/cli#installation) and [Git](https://github.com/cli/cli#installation) are available.

+Certain code editors such as [Visual Studio Code](https://code.visualstudio.com/) automatically integrate with GitHub to make the process easier for beginners.

 Please register your GitHub username through [this short form](https://forms.gle/Z2DAJkB8Yk5yV6W5A), so I know who should actually be using this.

 With that, you are all set up and ready to calculate some EDIs!